RestoreMonarchyPlugins/UnturnedDocumentation/Unturned Server/vanilla-commands.md

 ## Non-Cheats Commands
 This is a list of vanilla player commands that can be used in-game on the server as an admin by typing them in the chat.

-> **💡 PRO TIP**
-> If you have Rocket or OpenMod installed on your server, instead of using `/` as a separator, you must use ` ` (space) as a separator.
-> That's why when you want to include space in the message or reason, you must use quotes.
-For example: `/say "Welcome to our server!"
-255 0 0` instead of `/say Welcome to our server!/255/0/0`.

 ### Admin
 The `admin` command is used to give a player admin blue hammer.
 Admin can use all commands and has access to all permissions.